dipesh227/dreampixeltechnology/README.md

 ### 7. Run the Application

 Now you can start the development server.
-Make sure you have saved your `.env` file and updated the API key first.
+Make sure you have completed all the setup steps above.

 ```bash
 npm run dev
 ```
-The application should now be running locally, connected to your Supabase backend and ready to use the Google Gemini API.
+The application should now be running locally.
+If the credentials in your `.env` file are correct, it will connect to your Supabase backend and be ready to use the Google Gemini API.

 ---